Skip to content

 Use it in form dropdowns by referencing the data provider name.

-Your files must follow these simple rules:
+Your files must follow these rules:

 4. Import from bifrost — Use from bifrost import workflow